mhsallam/xod/README.md

 [Little Guide for XOD Database Users](https://raw.githubusercontent.com/mhsallam/xod/master/XOD-DB-Guide.pdf)

-## Note
+## Notes
-More description and examples will be added soon..
+More description and examples will be added soon.

-Playground sample application is not finished yet, but it will be soon..
+Playground sample application is not finished yet, but it will be soon as well.